idolord/CryptDuel/README.md

 I'm looking for people who:
 *   Love board games
-*   Have heard of Elixir
-*   Love to play Smallworld2, Stone age, Agricola, Colon Catane, Magics, or even Bonanza
+*   Might have heard of or love to play: Elixir, Smallworld2, Stone age, Agricola, Colon Catane, Magics, or even Bonanza

 *or anybody willing to be*
 *   Multiple roles